mckellwoodland/gan_anom_detect/README.md

 Options:
+  --network TEXT        Network pickle filename  [required] --target FILE         Directory with the target image file to project to
+                        [required]

-  --network TEXT        Network pickle filename  [required] --target FILE         Target image file to project to  [required] --num-steps INTEGER   Number of optimization steps  [default: 1000] --seed INTEGER        Random seed  [default: 303] --save-video BOOLEAN  Save an mp4 video of optimization progress  [default:
+  --num-steps INTEGER   Number of optimization steps  [default: 1000] --seed INTEGER        Random seed  [default: 303] --save-video BOOLEAN  Save an mp4 video of optimization progress  [default:
                         True]

-  --outdir DIR          Where to save the output images  [required] --help                Show this message and exit.
+  --outdir DIR          Where to save the output images  [required] --mode TEXT           Whether to reconstruct color (RGB) or grayscale (L)
+                        images  [default: RGB]

+  --help                Show this message and exit.
 ```